Store Creation

 }

-Implement some Handler with Action
+Implement a Handler With Action

-Now we can implement the first requirement: Add a new person.
+Now we can implement the first requirement: add a new person.
 In order to do so, we will need a new Person-object to be passed into the handler.
-Inside the handle-code we can then add this person to the existing list, if the object is not already present in the list to avoid duplicates.
+Inside the handle-code we can then add this person to the existing list if the object is not already present in the list to avoid duplicates.

-val storedPersons = object : RootStore<List<Person>>(emptyList()) {
+val storedPersons = object : RootStore<List<Person>>(emptyList(), job = Job()) {

 val addPerson: Handler<Person> = handle { persons, newPerson ->